laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 Machines within the network can only be accessed by Local workstation and Jumpbox.

+The Jumpbox VW was allowed access to the ELK VM.
 Jumpbox VM: IP 10.0.0.8 Local Workstation via SSH IP 100.7.126.87

 A summary of the access policies in place can be found in the table below.